hristokbonev/MagiDict/README.md

 ## Overview

-`MagicDict` extends Python's built-in `dict` to offer a more convenient and forgiving way to work with nested dictionaries.
+`MagiDict` extends Python's built-in `dict` to offer a more convenient and forgiving way to work with nested dictionaries.
 It's particularly useful when working with JSON data, API responses, configuration files, or any deeply nested data structures where safe navigation is important.

 ## Installation

-Simply copy the `MagicDict` class into your project.
+Simply copy the `MagiDict` class into your project.

 ## Key Features